-by Herman Daly
+By Herman Daly

-Wait a minute, I thought—could this be the same George Mitchell who organized the 1975 Woodlands Conference on Limits to Growth, and did so much to promote serious discussion of that book?
-Yes it was.
+Wait a minute, I thought—could this be the same George Mitchell who organized the 1975 Woodlands Conference on Limits to Growth and did so much to promote serious discussion of that book?
+Yes, it was.
 How strange!
-On the one hand he was actively concerned about the likelihood that growth would wreck the planet, and on the other hand he was the major developer of the most growth-pushing and planet-wrecking technology of recent decades!
+On the one hand, he was actively concerned about the likelihood that growth would wreck the planet, and on the other hand, he was the major developer of the most growth-pushing and planet-wrecking technology of recent decades!

 My first thought was that such a contradiction was irreconcilable.
 But on second thought I began to think of a possible reconciliation.
 It is a matter of sequencing.
 Does a new extractive technology arrive before or after limits to growth in resource throughput are in place?
 If we were to first enact limits to growth in resource throughput, then even a violent extractive technology such as fracking would be constrained in its ability to wreck the planet on a large scale.
 The lower carbon content of natural gas might reduce global warming enough to make up for additional extraction damage to the environment.
 However, if we insist that unlimited growth must remain our first goal, then fracking will just increase total greenhouse gas emissions, not to mention groundwater depletion and pollution.
-With growth in first place, even soft technologies, those that increase efficiency of resource usage, are likely (thanks to the Jevons Paradox) to promote growth in resource throughput to a scale that is on balance harmful.
+With growth in the first place, even soft technologies, those that increase the efficiency of resource usage, are likely (thanks to the Jevons Paradox) to promote growth in resource throughput to a scale that is on balance harmful.

 What happened at the Woodlands?
 Mitchell was inspired by Dennis and Donella Meadows’ book, The Limits to Growth, to fund and organize a series of five biennial conferences to be held at The Woodlands, a planned community developed by Mitchell just north of Houston.
 The first Woodlands Conference in 1975 was a great success.
 Its theme was “Alternatives to Growth.”
 In addition to the Meadows, speakers included E.F.
 Schumacher, Jay Forrester, Wendell Berry, Lester Brown, Amory Lovins, Bruce Hannon, Gerald Barney, and many others including yours truly.
 The anti-limits position was led by Herman Kahn.
-The idea of a steady-state economy got a respectful hearing.
-It was an excellent beginning, to be followed by four more conferences on the same theme.
+The idea of a steady state economy got a respectful hearing.
+It was an excellent beginning to be followed by four more conferences on the same theme.

-Somehow by the third conference the theme had mutated from “limits and alternatives to growth” to “management of sustainable growth.”
+Somehow by the third conference, the theme had mutated from “limits and alternatives to growth” to “management of sustainable growth.”
 The leadership passed from Meadows and Meadows to the Aspen Institute and the University of Houston.
 Instead of challenging business-as-usual, the emphasis shifted to sucking up as usual to business interests.
-The new, “more balanced” view was that we really must not limit growth, just focus on good growth rather than bad growth.
+The new, “more balanced” view was that we really must not limit growth but focus on good growth rather than bad growth.
 Growth had somehow become “sustainable,” contrary to the main conclusion of The Limits to Growth.
 The reasoning behind this reversal was kept vague.
 There was an utter failure of nerve on the part of scientists and especially economists to confront the continuing challenge that George Mitchell and the Meadows had initially set up.
 Indeed, practically no economists attended the conference.
 The very idea of limiting growth was too big a pill for economists, politicians, and most scientists to swallow.
 They coughed it up and silently spit it into their napkin at the conference banquet.